cs181f/project3/Linnea_Brennen_Review.md

+Overall, the API looks like it contains everything it requires.
+Most if not all of my comments are requests for clarifications and implementation details, specifically those that may have impact on the design of other components.

 ##API

-* MUST FIX: I'm presuming that @api.route is a decorator provided by the jsonify import - PLEASE link to the documentation and/or include a discussion for those of us who have not worked with flask extensively!
+MUST FIX: I'm presuming that @api.route is a decorator provided by the jsonify import - PLEASE link to the documentation and/or include a discussion for those of us who have not worked with flask extensively!